-- An employment stability plan, also known as the Individualized Plan for Employment (IPE), must be completed within 30 days of receipt of the support plan and annually thereafter at the time of support plan update, and at any time updates and changes are made before they are implemented; and must include: - Documentation that supported self-employment services are not available from VR can be in the form of one of the following: - A letter from VR. - Documentation detailing contact with a named VR representative to include the date and summary of the conversation. - Claims for services are to be made upon completion of each individual benchmark. - Copy of claim(s) submitted for payment.
+- An employment stability plan must be completed within 30 days of receipt of the support plan and annually thereafter at the time of support plan update, and at any time updates and changes are made before they are implemented; and must include: - Documentation that supported self-employment services are not available from VR can be in the form of one of the following: - A letter from VR. - Documentation detailing contact with a named VR representative to include the date and summary of the conversation. - Claims for services are to be made upon completion of each individual benchmark. - Copy of claim(s) submitted for payment.